Skip to content

 Press release

-A powerful and pioneering public health campaign is launching across Liverpool this month to expose the manipulative design and marketing tactics used by gambling companies.
-The tactics are exposed through the lens of people with lived experience of gambling harm who have shared insights to prevent others suffering as they did.
+A pioneering public-health campaign is launching across Liverpool this month to expose the manipulative design and marketing tactics of modern-day gambling through the lens of people with lived experience of gambling harm.

-The campaign, titled “If I only knew” aims to help young people recognise how gambling companies design products, marketing and their business model, and seeks to reduce stigma and encourage access to information and support.
+The campaign, titled “If I only knew” features insights from people who have been impacted by gambling to help young people recognise how gambling companies design products, marketing strategies and their business model, as well as showing the benefits of stopping and getting help.

 Professor Matthew Ashton, Director of Public Health at Liverpool City Council said: